edtbl76/DesignPatterns/docs/Builder.md

 ### CONS
 - The pattern doesn't work very well with mutable objects.
+    - This is important.
+Implementation requires judicious use of FINAL and PRIVATE keywords.
 - The pattern can suffer from issues when trying to duplicate some of the steps under certain circumstances.
 - If you have MANY different representations, you'll likewise have MANY different ConcreteBuilders.